Trump pleads not guilty in classified documents indictment

 Goodman determined that Trump and Nauta could only communicate about the case through their attorneys, while the Justice Department is tasked with crafting a list of witnesses it wishes to block Trump from communicating with.

 The bulk of the Justice Department case is based on 31 documents found among the more than 300 kept at Mar-a-Lago.
 A breakdown of the documents indicates many were classified at a high level; the documents included information on U.S. military capabilities and details on nuclear weapons.
-White House intelligence briefings on foreign countries and their military capabilities and plans were also listed in the indictment.
+Trump also kept White House intelligence briefings on foreign countries and their military capabilities and plans, the indictment says.

 Espionage Act prosecutions do not require proving that someone mishandled classified records, but that they willfully retained documents important to the national defense.